The Ankara print is ubiquitous and prevalent among African fabrics, particularly West African ones.

 The Ankara Print (Summary)

-Normally, the fabrics are sold in lengths of 12 yards (11m) as “full piece” or 6 yards (5.5 m) as “half piece”.
+Typically, the textiles are marketed in lengths of 12 yards (11 meters) as a “full piece” or 6 yards (5.5 meters) as a “half piece.”

 It is currently a must-have fabric all around the world.
 You can purchase one and have it fashioned by your favorite fashion designer.
 This fabric is commonly used to make garments for special occasions.

 Do you have any questions or comments about this?
 Please share your thoughts in the comments area.
 Don’t forget to like it and share it with your friends.